sosy-lab/java-smt/doc/Getting-started.md

 </dependency>
 ```

-Currently, only `SMTInterpol` is automatically fetched from Maven Central,
+Currently, only `SMTInterpol` and `Princess` are automatically fetched from Maven Central,
+because they are written in Java and Scala, and thus are available on every machine.
-and shared object for _other solvers would have to be installed manually_:
+Shared object for _other solvers, such as `MathSAT5` or `Z3`, would have to be installed manually_:
 see the section "Manual Installation" below.

 ### Automatic Installation using Ivy